 I like using thematic units because they create an excellent framework for engaging children in multidisciplinary activities that allow for collaborative, extended, projects from day to day that not only engage learning in a number of different ways, but also contribute to an organized body of knowledge.

-Thematic units are rooted in the Project Approach, where children’s experiences progress through a structured system where, over time, they assess what they know and plan their project, and lastly, determine how to share what they learned.
+, where children’s experiences progress through a structured system where, over time, they assess what they know and plan their project, and lastly, determine how to share what they learned.
 Teachers utilizing thematic units also use ample concept webbing, and might use the know-want-how-what charting to determine the course of the theme, adding their own elements to round out the theme as well.
 Using themes leads to children building a knowledge base as well as asking more questions, thus furthering the theme investigation.
 In this way, children truly develop a love of learning from an engaging thematic unit.
-When teaching using thematic units, teachers can also use the plan-do-review method popularized by the High/Scope method to promote the children’s autonomy and purposefulness in choosing, implementing, and reflecting on the activities, thus making their thinking explicit.
+When teaching using thematic units, teachers can also use the plan-do-review method popularized by the High/Scope

 When themes are based on children’s world, they also lend themselves perfectly to open discourse about all children’s experiences, mediating a sense of openness and acceptance for all children and their families, who are often engaged and involved with the interesting themes.